Swift Hall, Third floor

 John Durham Peters is María Rosa Menocal of English and Professor of Film and Media Studies at Yale University.
 He is an interdisciplinary media historian and theorist with allied interests in cultural and intellectual history, anthropology, religious studies, philosophy, sound studies, and the history of science and technology.
 He received a BA and MA from Utah and a PhD from Stanford.
 He arrived at Yale in 2017 after three decades in the Department of Communication Studies at the University of Iowa.
 He is the author of Speaking into the Air: A History of the Idea of Communication (1999), Courting the Abyss: Free Speech and Liberal Tradition (2005), and The Marvelous Clouds: Toward a Philosophy of Elemental Media (2015), all from the University of Chicago Press, a co-editor of two volumes, and author of over a hundred articles, essays, chapters, and reviews.

-Co-sponsored by the Art, Culture & Science Initiative at the University of Chicago.
+Co-sponsored by the Arts, Science + Culture Initiative at the University of Chicago.